 6 – Choosing the Trustee

-Proper selection of a trustee is crucial when creating a trust.
+Proper selection of a trustee is crucial.
 Some individuals who choose a living trust as an instrument primarily for asset protection and not so much for estate planning may be tempted to serve as grantors, trustees and beneficiaries, but there some caveats in this regard.
-A similar situation arises in family trusts, whereby parents may want to automatically choose their oldest child to serve as trustee.
+A similar situation arises in family structures, whereby parents may want to automatically choose their oldest child to serve as trustee.

 Independent trustees should always be preferred because they fulfill the aforementioned factors and they create a fiduciary duty which is golden in the eyes of a court.
 Fiduciary duty is synonymous with a legal obligation to protect the assets.
 A CPA, for example, is a professional under the oversight of a state regulator.
 Appointing a CPA to handle trustee duties is the best course of action for grantors who believe that appointing multiple trustees is a wise choice.
 While there are no limits with regard to whom you choose or the number of trustees who may be appointed, the conflict of interest factor is amplified with the presence of more individuals acting in a fiduciary capacity.

-Grantors who choose to appoint an independent trustee such as a CPA, friend, in-law, or lawyer do not have to worry about completely and permanently ceding all control of the assets and property transferred to the trust.
-Within the trust contract, a trust protector provision can assign powers to an individual or an entity for the purpose of replacing the trustee as needed.
+Grantors who choose to appoint an independent trustee such as a CPA, friend, in-law, or lawyer do not have to worry about completely and permanently ceding all control of the assets and property transferred to the entity.
+Within the agreement document, a protector provision can assign powers to an individual or an entity for the purpose of replacing the trustee as needed.

-Of all the legal strategies that can be applied when creating a trust, the most important to understand is the difference between revocable and irrevocable trusts.
+Of all the legal strategies that can be applied when creating one, the most important to understand is the difference between revocable and irrevocable.

 10 – Naming Beneficiaries and Distributing Benefits

-If your home has a mortgage, it can still be added to the trust and, due to the St. Germain Act of 1982, the bank cannot call your loan due or accelerate your payment schedule with them.
+If your home has a mortgage, it can still be added and, due to the St. Germain Act of 1982, the bank cannot call your loan due or accelerate your payment schedule with them.
 If you stop paying your mortgage, however, they can still foreclose on the home because they are still the first lien-holder.
-What they cannot do is go after other real estate or assets that are properly put into the trust.
+What they cannot do is go after other real estate or assets that are properly added.

 13 – Jurisdiction and Venue